Local forms for the double $A_n$ quiver: Introduction

 For example, in the case $n=3$,

 whereas $\x_2=a_2b_2$, $\x_2'=b_2a_2$, and $\x_4=a_4b_4$, $\x_4'=b_4a_4$.

 Given the above $\x_i$ and $\x_i'$, we first define a \emph{reduced Type $A$ potential} on $Q_{n}$ to be any reduced potential $f$ that contains the terms $\x_i^{\prime}\x_{i+1}$ for all $1\leq i \leq 2n-2$.
-A \emph{Type $A$ potential} on $Q_{n}$ is then defined in \ref{TypeA}, but for this introduction we only require the concept of a \emph{monomialized Type $A$ potential} on $Q_{n}$, which is defined to be any potential of the form
+A \emph{Type $A$ potential} on $Q_{n}$ is then defined in \ref{TypeA}.
+But for the purposes of this introduction, it suffices to work with the notion of a \emph{monomialized Type $A$ potential} on $Q_n$, defined to be any potential of the form

 for some $\upkappa_{ij} \in \C$.
-We will show in \ref{047} and \ref{410} that any Type $A$ potential is isomorphic to some monomialized Type $A$ potential, and so the above monomialized version suffices.
+We prove in \ref{047} and \ref{410} that any Type $A$ potential is isomorphic to a monomialized Type $A$ potential, and so the above monomialized version suffices.

 The first main result is that the complete Jacobi algebra (denoted $\Jac$) of any Type $A$ potential on $Q_n$ can be realized as the contraction algebra of a crepant resolution of some $cA_n$ singularity.